MOJSN/galston/README.md

 * to change the angle or restart you have to refresh the page

 Improvements that could be made:
-* a clear/refresh button to restart the balls
 * a slider to rotate the box in real-time